Hello and welcome.

 I also mentor other writers, so they can start - and finish - the story, blog, or book they've been dreaming of.

-If you’d like to talk about working with me, here’s how.
+If you’d like to ask about working with me, here’s how.

 Otherwise, you can learn more about me and my writing right here.